 Ardoq supports gremlin-based calculated fields.
 This means that your components and references can have properties derived from their relationships with other components and references, while still avoiding storing redundant values, which, if not maintained properly can evolve to become inconsistent.

 Graph filters make it possible to filter away all the components and references in a visualization that are not part of a given Gremlin query path.
 This can come in handy when you want to visualize the results from a Gremlin query, when dealing with huge data sets, or when you have very specific filtering requirements.
 Your visualizations can in turn be added to presentations, which will continue to be updated along with your data.

-Storing our data as a graph makes it possible to model your architecture in a way that closer resembles the reality it models.
+Storing our data as a graph makes it possible to model your architecture in a way that closely resembles the reality it models.
 We strive to maintain a single source of truth and find derived values through the powerful Gremlin query language which does not force you to make compromises when modeling your data.
 Embracing graph queries will unlock a lot of possibilities in Ardoq.